tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ## Sharing a Story from Screenshots

-I wanted to build a little presentation from my daily work, so I took the screenshots to work them out in Photopea[^x].
+I wanted to build a little presentation from my daily work, so I took the screenshots to work them out in Photopea[^1].

-[^x]: Photopea is a free web app that resembles Photoshop and has been my
+[^1]: Photopea is a free web app that resembles Photoshop and has been my
     choice for many years

 The idea was to build a carousel presentation like